Education: B.A. from University of Northern Iowa; M.M. (Flute Performance) from Indiana University

 How do you typically prepare for a concert?

 I begin preparing for a concert anywhere from 3 months to a full year before the performance actually happens.
 It all depends on the music for the concert – each is its own animal!
 A piece’s acquisition may be particularly complicated, or the whole concert may come already assembled in a box.
 Regardless, my job is to prepare the music so rehearsals run smoothly and the musicians aren’t having to stop to address small questions while practicing or rehearsing.

-What do you find to the most challenging part of your job?
-And the most fulfilling
+What do you find to be the most challenging part of your job?
+And the most fulfilling?

 The greatest challenge is making sure that the 60+ musicians on stage are all on the same page from the first moments of the first rehearsal.
 It’s very rewarding to see my hard work in checking notes, articulations, bowings, and dynamics be turned into absolutely beautiful musical experiences.

 Who have been some of the most influential people in your life?

 Angeleita Floyd, UNI’s previous flute professor, was extremely helpful in helping me articulate and piece together my professional goals as a college senior.
 A year later, I met the Chicago Symphony and Lyric Opera librarians at an orchestral library workshop and they confirmed this career was exactly what I was looking for.

 What are some of your other interests and hobbies?